GMC-DRL/MetaBox/README.md

-# RELOPSL: Reinforcement Learning Benchmark Platform for Black Box Optimizer Search
+# RELOPS: Reinforcement Learning Benchmark Platform for Black Box Optimizer Search

 This is a reinforcement learning benchmark platform that supports benchmarking and exploration of black box optimizers.
 You can train your own optimizer or compare it with several popular RL-based optimizers and traditional optimizers.